ehharding/Angular-Laws/.github/README.md

 </div>

 ## Executive Summary
-A modern fan fiction website for the modern web… at least that's my goal!
+A modern fan fiction website for the modern web... at least that's my goal!
 I don't see any super nice-looking or user-friendly fan fiction websites out there, and I honestly want one.
 So, I'm building one! starting with the frontend design and hopefully later with the backend.
 I'm doing this to gain some architecture and general full-stack experience along with knowledge in various modern toolkits and programming paradigms (outside my main job, of course, so time spent developing is limited).